dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmAuditRecordRepositoryURL:

     dcmAuditRecordRepositoryURL_"
+    "Invoke Image Display Patient URL",string,"URL to launch external Image Display for a Patient. {} will be replaced by the Patient ID formatted as HL7 CX data type.
+E.g.: http://display:8080/IHEInvokeImageDisplay?requestType=PATIENT&patientID={}","
+    .. _dcmInvokeImageDisplayPatientURL:

+    dcmInvokeImageDisplayPatientURL_"
+    "Invoke Image Display Study URL",string,"URL to launch external Image Display for a Study. {} will be replaced by the Study Instance UID.
+E.g.: http://display:8080/IHEInvokeImageDisplay?requestType=STUDY&studyUID={}","
+    .. _dcmInvokeImageDisplayStudyURL:

+    dcmInvokeImageDisplayStudyURL_"
     "Copy Move Update Policy",string,"Specifies update policy for attributes of the destination Study on Copy/Move of Instances from another Study.
 Enumerated values: SUPPLEMENT, OVERWRITE, MERGED, REPLACE.
 If absent, the attributes will not be updated.","
     .. _dcmCopyMoveUpdatePolicy: